cktroop/about-me/README.md

-This is the first TripleTen project about me.
+Sprint 0 about me project